marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/btest.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: BTEST, BBTEST, BITEST, BJTEST, BKTEST, bits, testing

 .. _btest:

-.. index:: BTEST

-.. index:: BBTEST

-.. index:: BITEST

-.. index:: BJTEST

-.. index:: BKTEST

-.. index:: bits, testing

 BTEST --- Bit test function
 ***************************